-Upon completion of the course, students should have a solid quantitative understanding of the fundamental principles and concepts of classical mechanics, wave motion, fluids and thermodynamics.
+Upon completion of the course students should have a solid quantitative understanding of the fundamental principles and concepts of electromagnetism, electric circuit theory, and optics.
 They should also have a significant amount of experience in applying these principles and concepts to describe in mathematical terms a range of physical systems from these fields, and in solving the resulting equations using elements of algebra, trigonometry and single-variable calculus.